 To enrich the vegan babka dough, I’ve used coconut milk, Bob’s Red Mill Vegan Egg Replacer, and a little pure vanilla extract for flavor.
-You could use another egg replacement like flax eggs if you like (just mix 1 tbsp ground flaxseed with 3 tbsp water per egg).
+You could use another egg replacement like flax eggs if you like (just mix 1 tablespoon ground flaxseed with 3 tablespoon water per egg).

 For the filling, I mentioned above it can be pretty much anything you like, just keep the ratios or texture similar.
 We’re looking for a thick but pourable paste, and it helps to have something dry-ish (like ground nuts) to sprinkle over top.

 Finally, this is optional but traditional, a simple sugar syrup is poured over the hot babka, fresh from the oven.
 This not only sweetens and provides a nice shine to the outside of the babka, but acts as a sealant, helping it stay fresh.